brianshea2/meshmap.net/README.md

 A nearly live map of [Meshtastic](https://meshtastic.org/) nodes seen by the official Meshtastic MQTT server

 ## Features
-- Shows all position-reporting nodes heard by Meshtastic's [official MQTT server](https://meshtastic.org/docs/configuration/module/mqtt/#connect-to-the-default-public-server)
+- Shows all position-reporting nodes heard by Meshtastic's [Public MQTT Server](https://meshtastic.org/docs/software/integrations/mqtt/#public-mqtt-server)
   - Includes nodes self-reporting to MQTT or heard by another node reporting to MQTT
 - Node data is updated every minute
 - Nodes are removed from the map if their position is not updated after 24 hours